 - Communicating with the ill person and with service providers (psychiatrists, nurses, police, etc.)

 - Effective coping and reducing the hardships associated with caregiving

 - Resiliency and self care: weathering the ups and downs of mental illness

-Weekly sessions are offered in closed group settings and participants are expected to attend the full program.
+Sessions are offered in closed group settings and participants must attend all four days.
 Follow-up booster sessions allow you to review and practice the techniques you’ve learned.
+Sessions take place at the AMI-Quebec office, 5800 Decarie, Montreal H3X 2J5.

-This program is FREE but registration is required.
+This program is FREE but registration is required, and $40 total is requested to cover lunches and snacks for both weekends.
 Please complete the form below or call our office at 514-486-1448 for more information.
 Some programs have a waiting list; we will contact you to confirm your registration.
+Space is limited!